israelpaez14/FacialRecognitionBackend/README.md

 ## About the dependencies
   The most of the dependencies should be installed easily, the only one that you could have problems is dlib, check how to install it on windows
+## How to run the app
+  You can use docker to run the application without messing with dblib in windows, all the docker image configurations is done, all you need to do is :<br>
+  docker image build -t bakend .<br>
+  docker-compose up -d

 ## About the API